-Assigning the personal name heading "Guillaume, de Machaut, ca. 1300-1377" (F40) R45
+Assigning the personal name heading 'Guillaume, de Machaut, ca. 1300-1377' (F40) R45 assigned to Guillaume de Machaut (F10) [assignment of an Identifier to a Person]

-Assigning the corporate name heading "Univerza v Ljubljani.
-Oddelek za bibliotekarstvo" (F40) R45 assigned to The Department for library science of the University of Ljubljana (F11) [assignment of an Identifier to a Corporate Body]
+Assigning the corporate name heading 'Univerza v Ljubljani.
+Oddelek za bibliotekarstvo' (F40) R45 assigned to The Department for library science of the University of Ljubljana (F11) [assignment of an Identifier to a Corporate Body]